Mining & Mineral Resources Research and Innovation Initiative

-The Mineral Resources Research and Innovation Initiative is a new program from the School of Mining and Mineral Resources that provides both seed funding and strategic investments toward fundamental and/or collaborative, interdisciplinary team research and education related to significant or interdisciplinary problems in mineral resources.
+The Mining & Mineral Resources Research and Innovation Initiative provides both seed funding and strategic investments toward fundamental and/or collaborative, interdisciplinary team research and education related to significant or interdisciplinary problems in mineral resources.
+University of Arizona faculty and staff are eligible.

 The program supports initiatives that align with the School mission to transform the way students, professionals, and communities work across boundaries to meet the complex challenges of economically, socially, and environmentally sustainable mineral resources.
 The School’s scope is to use education, training, research, and community outreach and engagement to encompass responsible and sustainable production and use of mineral resources.

-Following a call for proposals in October 2021, more than $1.4 million of funding was awarded to sixteen projects spanning eleven University departments and affiliated organizations for research and education related to mineral resources.
+In its first round, following a call for proposals in October 2021, more than $1.4 million of funding was awarded to sixteen projects spanning eleven University departments and affiliated organizations for research and education related to mineral resources.
 The projects include the entire scope of mineral resources from their natural occurrence to primary production to circular economy, including the life cycle of mining from exploration and discovery through development and production, to closure, reclamation, and repurposing and the associated technical, economic, social, and environmental aspects including public health, policy, law, supply security, and sustainability throughout the entire mining and mineral resources lifecycles.
+Overview of past funded projects (PDF)

 Most people are familiar with the idea of mining, but not may not think much about how water is involved in mine design and the development of minerals for every-day uses.
 How hydrology and minerals intersect is the topic of a video by members of the UArizona Department of Hydrology and Atmospheric Sciences (HAS) and the Lowell Institute for Mineral Resources.